yafred/ng-leaflet-responsive-popup/README.md

-Example to illustrate Angular support of leaflet-responsive-popup
+Example to illustrate how to use leaflet-responsive-popup in Angular

 # Try this example
   * clone this repository with `git`